-40% of the Medicare-allowed amount for each individual or group therapy visit.
+45% of the Medicare-allowed amount for each individual or group therapy visit.

-Services that are covered for you What you must pay when you get these services Outpatient substance abuse services (continued) · See also the "Telehealth" section of this Benefits Chart.
+Services that are covered for you What you must pay when you get these services Outpatient substance abuse services (continued) See also the "Telehealth" section of this Benefits Chart.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note : If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 Prior authorization may be required for services, in-network only.
 Contact Member Services for more information.
-In-Network \$150 copay for each Medicare-covered visit to an ambulatory surgical center. \$130 copay for each Medicare-covered visit to an Outpatient hospital facility.
-Out-of-Network 40% of the Medicare-allowed Partial hospitalization services and Intensive outpatient services amount.
+In-Network \$125 copay for each Medicare-covered visit to an ambulatory surgical center.

+\$250 copay for each Medicare-covered visit to an Outpatient hospital facility.

+Over-the-Counter (OTC) Items

+You receive a \$95 benefit allowance every three months to use toward the purchase of eligible items.
+Any unused or remaining allowance amount is forfeited and does not roll over to the next quarter.
+You will receive an Over-the-Counter catalog by mail with more information about this benefit, including instructions for using it.

+\$0 copay for the over-the-counter product allowance.

+Not Available

+Partial hospitalization services and Intensive outpatient services

 Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.

+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.

 Prior Authorization may be required for non-emergency services, in-network only.
 Contact Member Services for more information.
-Intensive outpatient service is a structured program of active In-Network

-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a In-Network \$20 copay for Medicare-covered partial hospitalization services.
-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services (continued) Federally qualified health center, or a rural health clinic that is more Out-of-Network intense than the care received in your doctor's or therapist's office 40% of the Medicare-allowed but less intense than partial hospitalization. amount.
-Physician/Practitioner services, including doctor's office visits Covered services include: In-Network Office Visits Medically-necessary medical care or surgery services \$0 copay for office visits to a furnished in a physician's office, certified ambulatory surgical provider of choice. center, hospital outpatient department, or any other location • Consultation, diagnosis, and treatment by a specialist \$45 copay for office visits to Basic hearing and balance exams performed by your • specialists. specialist, if your doctor orders it to see if you need medical treatment NOTE: Laboratory testing and diagnostic testing in a POC's office Certain telehealth services, including: Primary and Urgent Care, Dermatology, Behavioral Health (including Opioid or specialist's office is included as

-Treatment and Outpatient Substance Abuse), Home Based Therapy (including Speech, Occupational, and Physical), Nutritional and Dietician Services
+\$20 copay for Medicare-covered partial hospitalization services.

+Physician/Practitioner services, including doctor's office visits

+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Primary and Urgent Care, Dermatology, Behavioral Health (including Opioid Treatment and Outpatient Substance Abuse), Home Based Therapy (including Speech, Occupational, and Physical), Nutritional and Dietician Services - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-- You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - You must use one of our preferred vendors or a plan approved provider.
-See the "Telehealth" section of this Benefits Chart for more information. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home professional services not otherwise specified in this a part of the applicable office visit chart.

-In- and Out-of-Network Facility-based Professional Services
+In-Network Office Visits

+\$0 copay for office visits to a provider of choice.

+\$30 copay for services received from a Level 1 specialist physician.

-\$0 copay for all other
+\$39 copay for services received from all other specialists.